GEUS-Glaciology-and-Climate/aws-monitor-alert/README.md

 A `credentials` directory containing `accounts.ini` and `credentials.ini` is required at the top-level directory of this repo (will be ignored with `.gitignore`).

 Note that these scripts implement our own custom monitoring and alerting (sending emails from geus.aws@gmail.com), and are separate from any Azure monitoring tools.
-Metrics such as server CPU, memory, disk space, etc are currently monitored using built-in Azure monitoring tools.
+Metrics on the Azure virtual machine such as CPU, memory, disk space, etc are currently monitored using built-in Azure monitoring tools.

-## Currently implemented
+The following are currently implemented:

-### glacio01 monitor
+## glacio01 monitor
 A simple monitoring tool to check if the glacio01 server is alive.

 The `alert_glacio.py` monitoring script is intended to work with the following routine: